ibpdas/ValueLine/README.md

 ---

-# 10. Why I created ValueLine
+# 9. Why I created ValueLine

-Across multiple data strategies and federated teams, I kept seeing the same pattern:
+I built ValueLine after years of working with federated teams where the same pattern kept appearing:

-- strong foundational work
+- people were doing serious, thoughtful foundational work
-- unclear or delayed value signals
+- leaders were under pressure to show outcomes quickly
-- misaligned expectations
+- the story between the two was messy, late or missing

-- uneven maturity
+I found myself repeatedly sketching the same logic on whiteboards — foundations, maturity, outcomes — and using it to explain why progress felt slow in some places and fast in others.

-- fragmented narratives
+ValueLine started as a way to make those conversations clearer and fairer.

-**ValueLine exists to make the connection between foundations, maturity and outcomes clearer, earlier and more actionable.**
+It is my attempt to give data leaders, analysts and decision makers a shared, honest model for talking about **where value really comes from**, what is blocking it, and how to move faster.

 <p align="center">
   <a href="https://www.brighttalk.com/webcast/12405/602410" target="_blank">